starkdmi/media_tool_flutter/README.md

 | [media_tool_ffmpeg](https://pub.dev/packages/media_tool_ffmpeg) | __3-5x__ | /* no speed up on sequential calls */
 | [image](https://pub.dev/packages/image) | __10x__ |

-Image tests were executed on macOS (Apple Silicon) using PNG and JPEG
+Image tests were executed on macOS (Apple Silicon) using PNG and JPEG.

 ## License

 The Plugin is licensed under the MIT.
 The platform implementations may have their own licenses:
 - MediaToolSwift - Mozilla Public License 2.0
-- media_tool_ffmpeg - LGPL V2.1